-The Budget Advisory Council Meeting was held on Sept.
-24 to discuss VSU’s financials and to provide transparency amidst the COVID-19 pandemic.
+On Tuesday, the Budget Advisory Council Meeting was held to discuss VSU’s financials and to provide transparency amidst the COVID-19 pandemic.

-VSU’s operating budget was reduced by 15%, or $12.1 million.
+One glaring takeaway was the amount of reductions taken by the university.
+According to the slide show presented, $12.1 million in reductions were taken, reducing overall operating budgets by 15%.
 Reductions included reducing part-time and student employment, eliminating 88 vacant positions and offering a one-time retirement incentive.

 According to Dr. Robert Smith, provost and vice president for Academic Affairs, the reasoning for the reductions was due to forces outside of VSU’s control.
 COVID-19 didn’t really play a role as some might have anticipated, but rather the reductions were a result of the state of Georgia making reductions in allocations for universities.